For the complete documentation index, see llms.txt. This page is also available as Markdown.

 MongoDB Setup

-Minimal example to enable MongoDB persistence for Elsa Workflows, including connection configuration and index creation guidance.
+Minimal example to enable MongoDB persistence for Elsa Workflows, including connection configuration and indexing notes.

 This document provides a minimal, copy-pasteable example for configuring Elsa Workflows with MongoDB persistence.